 What Is API Testing?

 With the widespread use of application programming interfaces (APIs), API testing has become an essential part of quality assurance for the reliability, functionality, performance, and security of APIs.
 API testing involves submitting requests to various API endpoints and verifying the responses against expected results.
 Testing is an integral part of the software development lifecycle and software testing programs, designed to identify issues like incorrect data handling, security vulnerabilities, and performance bottlenecks.
+In modern architectures built on microservices, API testing is especially critical because dozens or even hundreds of interconnected services must communicate reliably and securely.

 APIs are sets of rules and protocols that allow different software applications and web services to communicate with each other.
 They outline the methods and data formats applications can use to request and exchange information.
 APIs are integral to modern software development, and they add enormous value to applications by making it possible to share data across platforms, integrate third-party services, and add functionality without having to write new code.